 Adult Books For Art Lovers: A Book Review of Artist, Soldier, Lover, Muse by Arthur D. Hittner

-Based loosely on artist Harold J. Rabinovitz (1915-1944) as well as prominent baseball players, muralists, painters, and major historical events, readers time travel to the 1930’s and ‘40’s.
-Enter Henry Kapler, the should-be star of his Jewish family’s eyes.
+Based loosely on artist Harold J. Rabinovitz (1915-1944) as well as prominent baseball players, muralists, painters, and major historical events, readers time travel to the 1930s and ’40s.
+Enter Henry Kapler.
+Henry is the should-be star of his Jewish family’s eyes.
 Although medical school is his father’s dream, Henry attends Yale with secret passions and ideas.
 He is a talented young artist and pacifist caught in a time of war and economic turmoil.

-Initiating his career with a painting of a working class family during the Depression, Henry’s critics and champions crave more.
+Initiating his career with a painting of a working-class family during the Depression, Henry’s critics and champions crave more.
 From the endearing and humble black baseball player, Bunny, to a burlesque beauty with an abusive lover, Henry paints with a life force that becomes his superpower.
-Controversy and edge along with sharp objects follow his paintings from studio to gallery, which only helps Henry gain notoriety in the increasingly competitive and brutal art world.
+Controversy and edge along with sharp objects follow his paintings from studio to gallery.
+The scandal only helps Henry gain notoriety in the increasingly competitive and brutal art world.